-- Students in the senior school study six (6) subjects - The subjects you choose should include subjects which: - You enjoy - > You have experienced past success with - > May lead to your preferred career path/s - Optimise opportunities to reach your potential - English, Literature or Essential English are a compulsory subject and must be chosen.
+- Students in the senior school study six (6) subjects - The subjects you choose should include subjects which: - > you enjoy - > you have experienced past success with - > may lead to your preferred career path/s - > optimise opportunities to reach your potential - English, Literature or Essential English are a compulsory subject and must be chosen.
 Please note that students who choose General subjects are strongly advised to choose English or Literature - A Mathematics subject must be chosen - Students choosing Specialist Mathematics must also choose Mathematical Methods - Students who undertake a traineeship or a TAFE course may negotiate to study only 5 subjects.
-The negotiation will be dependent upon the work commitments of the traineeship and usually only occurs after the completion of Year 11.
+The negotiation will be dependent upon the work commitments of the traineeship.

-Selecting Subjects - Submitting your final choices
+Submitting your final choices